E-strings, $F_4$, and $D_4$ triality

 where $\tm_j=2\pi m_j$.
 Using these expansions together with the expressions \eqref{eq:D4gen} of the fundamental $W(D_4)$-invariant Jacobi forms, we obtain the expansion of the 6d curve in $m_j$.
 Let us then rescale the variables as

 and expand the equation of the curve \eqref{eq:trcurve1} in $L$.
 We see that all the terms of the order of $L^n\ (n<6)$ cancel out.
-The first non-zero part appears at the order of $L^6$, which is precisely the Weierstrass form of the $N_\mathrm{f}=4$ curve \eqref{eq:Nf4curve1}!
+The first non-zero part appears at the order of $L^6$, and this is precisely the Weierstrass form of the $N_\mathrm{f}=4$ curve \eqref{eq:Nf4curve1}!